la2050/archive/_projects/2015/make-it-in-la-help-connect-and-celebrate-las-entrepreneurial-ecosystem-for-making-things.md

   network, accessing capital, and navigating government.
 Make it in LA is piloting an effort to help startups and growing companies connect and succeed in the design and manufacturing ecosystem of LA.
-Please specify below: ''
-category: create
-'Describe in greater detail how you will make LA the best place to connect:': '#N/A' Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: '#N/A'
-Please explain how you will evaluate your work.: '#N/A' Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: '#N/A'
-'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': '#N/A'
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': '#N/A' 'Please include a detailed budget of how you will use $100,000 to implement this project.': '#N/A' How do you plan to scale the success of your proposal?: '#N/A'
-year_submitted: 2015
-maker_image_id: '24018'
-maker_image_file_name: makeitinla_logo.jpg
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F24018%252Fdisplay%252Fmakeitinla_logo.jpg=c570x385
 project_areas: